knightq/when_easter/README.md

 # Easter Dates

 Ever wondered when will Easter (or Passover, if you prefer) be next year?
-No worries, this gem will help you, as soon as I release it
+No worries, use easter\_dates!_

 ### Install
 	$ gem install easter_dates